Any work involving a GMO is called a dealing, and can involve any of the following activities:

 Schedule 3 of the Regulations describes the types of dealings with GMOs that are classified as NLRDs.
 This information is included on the application form, and can also be found on the OGTR website.
 These dealings must be conducted in a certified PC1 or PC2 laboratory.

-DNIR and DIR applications should be discussed with the Biosafety and Biosecurity Officer or the IBC before preparing an application.
+DNIR and DIR applications should be discussed with the Research Governance or the IBC before preparing an application.

 Please note that there are no PC3 or PC4 facilities in Tasmania, and as such work with Risk Group 3 or Risk Group 4 organisms at the University of Tasmania is STRICTLY PROHIBITED.